-- The Director of the FCTE will approve or disapprove grant proposals after discussion
+- The Associate Director of the OTL will approve or disapprove grant proposals after

-and review with the FDC.
-Proposals will be reviewed in sequential order until funds
+discussion and review with the FDC.
+Proposals will be reviewed in sequential order

-are expended.
-Decision criteria for approving grant proposals should be consistent
+until funds are expended.
+Decision criteria for approving grant proposals should be

-with the purpose statement above.
-Should funds be expended, the Director of the FCTE
+consistent with the purpose statement above.
+Should funds be expended, the Associate

 - Should the situation arise where there are funds remaining past January of the subsequent

-calendar year, the FCTE may request use of funds to support specific projects (such
+calendar year, the OTL may request use of funds to support specific projects (such

 as the annual UVU conference on the Scholarship of Teaching and Engagement).
 The granting